rathink4/Docker-NodeJs/README.md

 Run up the container and then do `sudo docker volume prune`.
 This will remove all the volumes which are not currently in use

+To check whether scalability exist

+`sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --scale node-docker-app=2`

+This will run 2 instances of the app and you can verify that Nginx does load balancing accordingly.

 # Why use sessions?

 Sessions basically allow to reduces the amount of times a user hits the server.
 You don't want to interact with the server again and again